 Students may also be exposed to supplies that may be hazardous to health, such as gels, lotions, sprays, and pads.
-Material safety data sheets (MSDS) for these and other supplies used by the program are found in the secretary's office.
+Safety Data Sheets (SDS) for these and other supplies used by the program are found in the admin assistant's office.